gvwilson/thirdbit/_posts/2023/2023-01-19-sdxjs-code-generator.md

 the data structure that represents it in memory.
-The greatest strength of languages like [Scheme][scheme] is that these two representations are much more closely aligned, which makes this kind of metaprogramming much easier---once you get over the hurdle of typing in parse trees.
+The greatest strength of languages like [Scheme][scheme] is that these two representations are much more closely aligned, which makes this kind of metaprogramming much easier—once you get over the hurdle of typing in parse trees.
 As [noted yesterday][sdxjs_checker],
 the overwhelming majority of programmers still prefer not to do this